Regulations and procedures

 - The Chairman of the Board is to be elected by the full Board and serves for two years and is eligible for re-election at the conclusion of that term for one additional term not exceeding two years.

-- A Deputy Chairman of the Board may be elected by the full Board to assume the duties of the Chairman according to these Rules and Procedures in the absence of the Chairman.
+- A Deputy Chairman of the Board may be elected by the full Board to assume the duties of the Chairman according to these Regulations and Procedures in the absence of the Chairman.

 - Each Board Member is appointed for five years, and is eligible to be re-appointed by the relevant appointing body for a further and final period of five years.